jquintus/resume/readme.md

 To git deploy to an Azure website you'll need to have an Azure subscription.

-Get an Azure Account by either getting a [free trial](http://azure.microsoft.com/en-us/pricing/free-trial/), or a token from me, @sedouard which looks like this:
+Get an Azure Account by either getting a [free trial](http://azure.microsoft.com/en-us/pricing/free-trial/), or a token from @sedouard which looks like this:

 ![](ScreenShots/ss0-0.png)

-If you're working on a Startup signup for [Bizspark](http//bizspark.com) or tweet at me [@sedouard](http://twitter.com/sedouard) with your plan and I'll get you a bizspark token for free Azure usage for 3 years.
+If you're working on a Startup signup for [Bizspark](http//bizspark.com) or tweet at [@sedouard](http://twitter.com/sedouard) with your plan and he'll get you a bizspark token for free Azure usage for 3 years.

 After you get your subscription create a new website: